-Find out how exercise can clam the body and mind
+Find out how exercise can calm the body and mind

-Nadia’s personal trainer Kat Stanley shares her exercise tips and how exercise can clam the body and mind.
+Nadia’s personal trainer Kat Stanley shares her exercise tips and how exercise can calm the body and mind.

 A study published in Landscape and Urban Planning concluded that people living in wide open, green spaces had lower cortisol levels than those living in urban environments.
 According to scientists, living closer to nature motivates light exercise, which is the best natural mood-booster as it produces feel-good endorphins.

 Exercise calms the body and mind

 Exercise reduces our levels of stress hormones, such as adrenaline or cortisol, so it’s important to get your body moving every day.
 “When we become stressed or anxious, our bodies go into ‘fight or flight mode’, giving a surge of energy and adrenaline – the kind of boost you’d need if you were being chased by a lion,” says Nadia’s personal trainer, Kat Stanley from RedefinedU.